 - 10.1 The Renewals Reserves are used by the various departments of the Council to replace vehicles and equipment. - 10.2 School's Digital Strategy Renewal Reserve in order to finance the renewal of the school's IT equipment. - 10.3 The Capital Reserves represents resources already committed to assist in financing the Council's Capital Programme and other requirements. - 10.4 Cyngor Gwynedd does not insure all risks with external insurers but instead it has established an internal reserve to meet those uninsured risks.
-The balance on the Insurance Reserve also includes an element relating to the relevant insurance requirements of the former Gwynedd County Council (pre-1996) and which is administered by Cyngor Gwynedd. - 10.5 The Services Fund represents the element of slippages and underspend that service departments have the right to carry forward for use in the subsequent financial year, other relevant specific budgets and one-off budgets that extend over more than one year. - 10.6 Convergence Programme Fund fund was created for additional capital or revenue costs which arise from the requirements to develop plans under the convergence programme. - 10.7 Redundancy Costs to Realise Savings Reserve provision for financing redundancy costs to realise budgetary savings. - 10.8 Central Training relates to the Council's staff training programme, including a contribution towards the cost of funding the Apprenticeship scheme and the 'Cynllun Yfory' Management Scheme. - 10.9 Education Service Reserves includes sums set aside to respond to related financial problems with 'Integration' requirements, changeable demands in 'Out of County Special Educational Needs', 'Supporting Schools' and the 'Schools Loans Scheme'. - 10.10 The Economy and Community Reserves include a number of balances relating to schemes operating on a partnership basis mainly, where the scheme balances must be accounted for separately. - 10.11 The Highways and Municipal Reserves include mostly sums set aside to protect situations of uneven income and expenditure (equalisation accounts) together with likely requirements from contracts. - 10.12 Gwynedd Consultancy Reserves includes amounts set aside to protect against situations of uneven expenditure on some work fields and possible additional employment requirements resulting from changes in the Consultancy Service's work programme. - 10.13 Environment Reserves include a number of balances relating to Transport, schemes operating mainly on a partnership basis, and where the scheme balances must be accounted for separately, together with specific requirements relating to the Unitary Development Plan, and amounts for uneven expenditure situation. - 10.14 Housing and Property Reserves includes amounts set aside to protect against possible situations of uneven expenditure together with various other reserves for the Council's housing and property needs. - 10.15 Care Reserves includes amounts set aside to protect against possible situations of uneven expenditure due to contract requirements. - 10.16 Business Transformation Fund to aid the business transformation process, realise savings and assist the Council to achieve "Ffordd Gwynedd" aims and objectives. - 10.17 Invest to Save Fund Carbon Reduction Plan partly funding the Carbon Reduction Plan programme of works to reduce carbon emissions whilst generating monetary revenue savings for the Council.
+The balance on the Insurance Reserve also includes an element relating to the relevant insurance requirements of the former Gwynedd County Council (pre-1996) and which is administered by Cyngor Gwynedd. - 10.5 The Services Fund represents the element of slippages and underspend that service departments have the right to carry forward for use in the subsequent financial year, other relevant specific budgets and one-off budgets that extend over more than one year. - 10.6 Convergence Programme Fund fund was created for additional capital or revenue costs which arise from the requirements to develop plans under the convergence programme. - 10.7 Redundancy Costs to Realise Savings Reserve provision for financing redundancy costs to realise budgetary savings. - 10.8 Central Training relates to the Council's staff training programme, including a contribution towards the cost of funding the Apprenticeship scheme and the 'Cynllun Yfory' Management Scheme. - 10.9 Education Service Reserves includes sums set aside to respond to related financial problems with 'Integration' requirements, changeable demands in 'Out of County Special Educational Needs', 'Supporting Schools' and the 'Schools Loans Scheme'. - 10.10 The Economy and Community Reserves include a number of balances relating to schemes operating on a partnership basis mainly, where the scheme balances must be accounted for separately. - 10.11 The Highways, Engineering and Gwynedd Consultancy Reserves include sums set aside to protect situations of uneven income and expenditure of certain areas of work. - 10.12 Environment Reserves include a number of balances relating to Transport, schemes operating mainly on a partnership basis, and where the scheme balances must be accounted for separately, together with specific requirements relating to the Unitary Development Plan, and amounts for uneven expenditure situation. - 10.13 Housing and Property Reserves includes amounts set aside to protect against possible situations of uneven expenditure together with various other reserves for the Council's housing and property needs. - 10.14 Care Reserves includes amounts set aside to protect against possible situations of uneven expenditure due to contract requirements. - 10.15 Business Transformation Fund to aid the business transformation process, realise savings and assist the Council to achieve "Ffordd Gwynedd" aims and objectives. - 10.16 Invest to Save Fund Carbon Reduction Plan partly funding the Carbon Reduction Plan programme of works to reduce carbon emissions whilst generating monetary revenue savings for the Council. - 10.17 Transformation / Council Plan for the Council's priorities and to transform internal procedures to be more effective and efficient, and to invest in various schemes to realise permanent financial savings.